Vaginal steaming: Risks

-Side effects and potential dangers include allergic reactions, second-degree burns if the steam is too close, and vaginal infections.
+Side effects and potential dangers include allergic reactions, second-degree burns if the steam is too close, and vaginal infections like yeast infections and urinary tract infection (uti).

 Society and culture

 In a paper for Culture, Health & Sexuality, Vandenburg and Braun argue that the rhetoric of vaginal steaming mirrors sexist Western discourse about the supposed inherent dirtiness of the female body, and that its claims of improved fertility and sexual pleasure continue the view that the female body exists for male sexual pleasure and childbearing.

 Marketing

-Vaginal steaming is marketed with the cultural notions of "balancing" female hormones and "revitalizing" the uterus or vagina.
-Not exactly a pseudoscience, v-steaming is apart of many medical practices across the world, countries like South Korea and the Czech Republic actively practice steaming in hospitals catered to women and postpartum care.

-In an article for Goop, actress Gwyneth Paltrow in reviewing a Santa Monica, California spa, described several of their treatments and said of one, "[y]ou sit on what is essentially a mini-throne, and a combination of infrared and mugwort steam cleanses your uterus, et al".
+Vaginal steaming is marketed with the pseudoscientific notions of "balancing" female hormones and "revitalizing" the uterus or vagina.
+In an article for Goop, actress Gwyneth Paltrow, in reviewing a Santa Monica, California spa, described several of their treatments and said of one, "[y]ou sit on what is essentially a mini-throne, and a combination of infrared and mugwort steam cleanses your uterus, et al".
 A report in The Guardian responded by debunking the claim of the heat, steam, and mugwort having any benefit, and noted it could be harmful.